Leox42/PressReview/README.md

 # PressReview
-A small and quick library for authomatic fetching queries on scientific journals
+A small and quick library for authomatic fetching queries on scientific journals.